Newburyport Clipper City Rail Trail, MA

 Today Newburyport is best known as a popular tourist destination, attracting visitors with its picturesque coastline and historic architecture.
 While the harbor and downtown areas remain the primary attractions, the Clipper City Rail Trail, which encircles the outskirts of the downtown area provides additional opportunities for exploration and recreation.

-Green Square 3★ Clipper City Rail Trail 3.5 miles each way, easy, gain 70 ft
+3★ Clipper City Rail Trail 3.5 mi ea way, easy, gain 70ft

-AllTrails · GPX File · Directions
+AllTrails · GPX File · Directions GPX?

-The Clipper City Rail Trail comprises two separate halves, separated by pedestrian areas and parking lots around the harbor.
+The Clipper City Rail Trail comprises two halves, separated by pedestrian areas and parking lots around the harbor.
 The western half is just over a mile long and perhaps the most pleasant and convenient of the two routes – connecting the Newburyport rail passenger station with the waterfront via a long green parkway cut into the townscape.
 The route is popular with pedestrians and cyclists alike, particularly as footbridges and underbridges separate trail users from most road crossings.

 The east side of the Clipper City Rail Trail begins at the waterfront marina, initially only approximately following the old railroad route until it reaches the yacht club at which point it traces the old line faithfully, looping back in the direction of the rail depot which remains active today.
 The trail ducks back inland through residential neighborhoods including a very short section of quiet road biking, then passes through light woodland and parkland before terminating at Parker Street.